Learn Coping With Anxiety Tips And Explore Therapy

 10. Control your information intake

 Obsessively consuming information about frightening events, dangerous trends, or possible threats may increase your overall sense of worry.
 For example, a study published in 2022 suggests that people who sought out more news related to COVID-19 in the earlier days of the pandemic typically experienced higher levels of anxiety.
-Though staying informed can be a positive thing, consuming excessive amounts of negative content without taking measures to rebalance yourself might exacerbate anxiety symptoms.
+Though staying informed can be positive, consuming excessive amounts of negative content without taking measures to rebalance yourself might exacerbate anxiety symptoms.
 You might want to consider limiting your news consumption, such as restricting it to a defined amount of time each day.

 11. Build supportive relationships